The Bigger Picture

 What makes Britain ‘philharmonic’?

-While naturally we all applaud and enjoy following the nation’s wealth of professional musicians, the greater part of musicians in the UK are in fact non-professionals.
+While we all applaud and enjoy following the nation’s wealth of professional musicians, the greater part of musicians in the UK are in fact non-professionals.
 Choirs, symphony orchestras, brass bands, wind bands, string orchestras – even less familiar entities like saxophone orchestras – abound nationwide.
 They gather weekly in every region, drawn together by all the rewards that come from making music, and brighten their communities with everything they do.

 Our friends at Making Music – the UK’s principal organisation supporting leisure-time music-making – represent over 3,600 such groups comprising around 200,000 music-makers.
-At the RPS, we want to celebrate everything that makes the nation musical, and going forward that includes shining to a light on more such musicians, so vital to our collective musical ecology and prosperity.
+At the RPS, we want to celebrate everything that makes the nation musical, and going forward that includes shining a light on more such musicians, so vital to our collective musical ecology and prosperity.

 We plan to get out and meet more such groups, to find out why they’re special to their members and their community, and tell their story here on our website, as we do for many professionals, established and arising.
 What’s more, where we can, we want to bridge two worlds and take professional musicians to make music with their non-professional counterparts, given we’re all part of the same community, with a shared belief in the power of music.
+Click below for glimpse into some such trips we've recently made, the acclaimed soloists we took with us, and the music they explored with each group:

 We very much look forward to visiting more non-professional groups, as means permit, in the months ahead.